Degenerating abelian varieties via log abelian varieties: Construction of logarithmic abelian varieties

-This show the compatibility for the first kind of equivalences in \ref{deflav}.
-Similar argument works for the second kind of equivalences in \ref{deflav} too.
+This shows the compatibility for the first kind of equivalences in (\ref{deflav}).
+Similar argument works for the second kind of equivalences in (\ref{deflav}) too.
 Hence the collection $(\mr{Deg}(f)_{H,\Sigma})_{(H,\Sigma)}$ glues into a map $\mr{Deg}(f):A\rightarrow A'$.
+Since the group law of $A$ is defined with respect to Lemma \ref{lem4.2.4}, the map $\mr{Deg}(f)$ is actually a homomorphism.
 The construction of $\mr{Deg}$ is clearly functorial, whence the following theorem.